1964 United States presidential election: Results

-This is the first election to have the participation of the District of Columbia, under the 23rd Amendment to the US Constitution.
+This was the first election to have the participation of the District of Columbia, under the 23rd Amendment to the US Constitution from 1961.
 The Johnson campaign broke two American election records previously held by Franklin Roosevelt: the most Electoral College votes won by a major-party candidate running for the White House for the first time (with 486 to the 472 won by Roosevelt in 1932); and the largest share of the popular vote under the current Democratic/Republican competition (Roosevelt won 60.8% nationwide, Johnson 61.1%).
 This first-time electoral count was exceeded when Ronald Reagan won 489 votes in 1980.
-Johnson retains the highest percentage of the popular vote, as of the 2020 presidential election.
-Johnson was the first Southern president since Andrew Johnson from 1865-1869, and the first elected since Zachary Taylor in 1848.